lukehler/lukehler.github.io/src/content/gordon/index.md

  - Main site: http://www.gordonbrothers.com/
  - GBFC: http://www.gbfinco.com
 color: 003855
-image: gbg-detail.jpg
 -----------------

-_created at Sametz Blackstone Associates_

 Gordon Brothers is a global financial services firm that specializes in valuations, dispositions, operations, and investments.
 With a reinvigorated brand strategy underway, the launch of the website was to serve as the centerpiece of a massive, global rollout.

+_created at Sametz Blackstone Associates_

 -----------------